The Reading Girl marble sculpture by John Adams Jackson (1825–1879), now displayed in the Main Library, Mudd Learning Center

 The English department is one of the most popular academic programs at Oberlin, as measured both by the number of majors and by the many non-majors who enroll in our courses.
 The department aims to meet the needs of students with different academic goals--from those seeking a foundation for postgraduate work or study in English and related fields, to those who want a humanistic base for reading, thinking, and writing in a liberal arts environment.

 The English department is widely known for excellent teaching from a variety of perspectives.
 We are committed to engaging our students with the best that has been written, from the traditional canon of English literature to the marginalized and experimental.
 The diversity of our program encourages students to define their own intellectual priorities and to think for themselves.About 15 percent of our majors become college professors or high school teachers.
-Oberlin graduates currently teach in the English departments of such schools as Swarthmore, Williams, Vassar, Emory, the University of Colorado, Bryn Mawr, the University of Chicago, the University of Michigan, the University of California at Santa Cruz, the University of Texas at Austin, the University of Iowa, and New York University, as well as Oberlin.
+Oberlin graduates currently teach in the English departments of such schools as Swarthmore, Williams, Vassar, Emory, Northwestern, the University of Colorado, Bryn Mawr, the University of Chicago, the University of Michigan, the University of California at Santa Cruz and at Davis, the University of Iowa, and New York University, as well as Oberlin.

 Many others have used the BA degree as a springboard to graduate work, such as